Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Address: Place Louis Lépine (Île de la Cité, 4th arrondissement).

-The Saint-Quentin covered market is located at 85 bis boulevard Magenta (in the 10th arrondissement, near the Gare de l'Est).
-It's a large, covered food market that has it all – food stalls of all kinds (Italian, African, Moroccan, Asian, etc.), butchers, florists, and places to sit and eat.
-There's even a seamstress and a cobbler's stall.
-All in one place, what more could you want?
+The Saint-Quentin covered market is the largest covered market in Paris (near Gare de l'Est).
+It has everything – food stalls of all kinds (Italian, African, Moroccan, Asian food, etc.), butchers, flower sellers, and also neat places to sit and eat in a lively dining destination atmosphere.
+There is even a seamstress and a cobbler's stall here.
+All under one roof.

 Opening hours of markets in Paris